 Don’t have agricultural and manufacturing bases?
 It has been too hard to build them?
 Well, no worries.
 Export unemployment at the same rate that we have been importing manufactured goods and the raw materials that were produced so that the unemployed follow the money you have spent buying them from outside the county (or the region).

 2 “MATCH” BIRTHS TODAY TO JOB CREATION TOMORROW

 If you know we will make more jobs tomorrow, go forth and multiply.
 But if you know, that we will not, … well, you get the drift.

-A runaway population just means runaway unemployment figures that becomes hard to manage.
+A runaway population just means runaway unemployment figures that become hard to manage.

-Supply of labour does not come from our education “system”.
-It is as the result of rates of births, not today, not just last year but from twenty years back.
-This is the time it takes for a young person to mature and readies himself for the job market.
+The supply of labor does not come from our education “system”.
+It is the result of rates of births, not today, not just last year but from twenty years back.
+This is the time it takes for a young person to mature and ready himself for the job market.

 Of course, it becomes tricky matching what happens in the bedroom today to the decisions we make in the boardroom twenty years on.
 The only consolation we can make is, the one who “creates” the child is the same one who plans today to “create” those jobs tomorrow.
 Well, no, I was not talking about God.

 It is you and I. We need to believe that we can create companies that can create those jobs for our children tomorrow.
 Companies are more than about hustling for clients to make money for us today or a shell to be used and discarded when we get what we need today.
 They are meant to create a legacy that makes jobs tomorrow.
 So, do you believe you can do that?